 The English major culminates in a Senior Seminar course.
 At this level, we expect students to be able to research and produce highly original analyses of literary, media, and/or cultural texts, as well as creative writing projects, under the guidance of the professor and in consultation with their peers.
 Many senior seminars require abstracts and annotated bibliographies in order to directly model the professional process of developing an original, independent research/writing project.
 This is the apex of “integrated writing,” as students are asked to bring all of their skills from the Foundation courses, Lower- and Upper-Level electives into the production of a long critical research or creative writing project (20–25 pages or equivalent assignment).
 The senior seminar course also includes our honors thesis pro-seminar, where students pursue 40–60 page critical and creative projects across the span of the academic year.

 Sharp analytical writing and well-crafted creative writing borne from a deep critical study of literature, culture, and media are the keys to our discipline’s professional practices, as well as the calling card of English majors as they enter a variety of professions or pursue additional study after graduation.
 In all classes, we aim to wed specific literary and cultural content to forms of writing that emphasize skill, depth, and engagement with the critical and/or creative conversations that make up our discipline.
 As students move through the curriculum, they gain tools to make their eventual work at the upper level and senior seminar courses original and thoughtful contributions to specific fields within literary and cultural studies.

 Writing & Culture Seminars (WRIT 015)

-Methods of Literary and Cultural Studies (ENGL 090)
+Critical Methods (previously called Methods of Literary and Cultural Studies) (ENGL 090)